Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/using-office-ui-fabric-react.md

-#Use Office UI Fabric in Office Add-ins
+#Use Office UI Fabric React in Office Add-ins

 If you are building an Office Add-in, we encourage you to use [Office UI Fabric](https://dev.office.com/fabric) to create your user experience.